Kingswood College, Kandy: History

 In 1900, Blaze wrote the first comprehensive school textbook on the history of Sri Lanka.
-It ran to several editions before it was superseded by the works of one of his earliest pupils at Kingswood, G C Mendis, who served for many years as a lecturer (and later reader) in the Department of History at the University of Ceylon.
+It ran to several editions before it was superseded by the works of one of his earliest pupils at Kingswood, G. C. Mendis, who served for many years as a lecturer (and later reader) in the Department of History at the University of Ceylon.

 Blaze held office at Kingswood for 32 years, retiring in 1923.
 He had seen the school through its formative years and had securely established it.
 Before his retirement, he planned the removal of the school from the small premises it occupied in Pavilion Street.
-As the number of students continued to grow, the need for a more spacious and less noisy environment became a matter of increasing urgency.
+As the number of students grew, the need for a more spacious and less noisy environment became a matter of increasing urgency.
 The location selected was in the village of Wel-Ata in Mulgampola, then a quiet and seemingly distant suburb of Kandy.
 The new site and the new buildings were made possible by a gift of money from a British industrialist, Sir John Scurrah Randles.
 The new complex of buildings consisted of classrooms, an administrative building, a large hostel and staff quarters.
-The school's new location (and railway halt just opposite) were named Randles Hill to honour Kingswood's main benefactor of modern times.
-The new buildings were opened in 1925 under Blaze's successor, Rev'd E Pearson, who ran the school for four years.
-He was succeeded by Messrs O L Gibbon (1929–1937) and F A J Utting (1937–1942).
+The school's new location (and railway halt just opposite) was named Randles Hill to honour Kingswood's main benefactor of modern times.
+The new buildings were opened in 1925 under Blaze's successor, Reverend E. Pearson, who ran the school for four years.
+He was succeeded by O. L. Gibbon (1929–1937) and F. A. J. Utting (1937–1942).
 They consolidated the work that Blaze had begun and, during their administration, the school continued to develop.

 Although Kingswood was a Methodist missionary school, the student body contained Buddhists, Christians, Hindus, Muslims, Burghers, Eurasians and a mix of Ceylonese identity groups such as Malays, Chettis and Moors.
-A strong trans-national admission was seen in the years leading to Independence.
+A strong multiethnic admission was seen in the years leading to Independence.
 Methodist students did have some advantages when it came to the award of scholarships, but the special scholarships were awarded on merit and were open to all.
 The 1940s was a crucial period in the development of the school.
 Wartime conditions put an end to the practice of sending Englishmen as principals of the school.
-In 1942, P H Nonis became the first Sinhalese national to head the school, holding the post for 15 years.
+In 1942, P. H. Nonis became the first Sinhalese national to head the school, holding the post for 15 years.
 The school admitted some boys from S. Thomas' College, Mount Lavinia when the latter had to vacate its premises during World War II.